endless-sky/endless-sky-wiki/MapData.md

 attributes <attribute>... "requires: <attribute>"
 ```

-The list of attributes that will be used to determine what jobs should be offered on this planet.
+The list of attributes that will be used to determine what [missions](CreatingMissions) should be offered on this planet.

 If the "requires: <attribute>" phrase is used, then a ship must have the listed attribute in order to land on this planet.

 There are three attributes that get automatically added to a planet: spaceport, shipyard, and outfitter.
 As their names imply, they are added to a planet if that planet has a spaceport, shipyard, or outfitter.
 If one tries to give one of these attributes to a planet that does not actually have a spaceport, shipyard, or outfitter, then that attribute will be ignored.

 One other special attribute is the "uninhabited" attribute.
-If listed, then the planet will not have the trading, job board, bank, and hire crew panels will be gone, the planet will show as uninhabited on the map, and the planet will be incapable of fining the player unless a security value is provided.
+If listed, then the planet's trading, job board, bank, and hire crew panels will be gone, the planet will show as uninhabited on the map, and the planet will be incapable of fining the player unless a security value is provided.

 ```html
 landscape <sprite>